Doing Things in Context

 - should you send a press release?

-Since we have launched my current project is to work with my marketing manager to bring in relevant traffic and manage the conversion funnel.
+Since we have launched, my current project is to work with the marketing team to bring in relevant traffic and manage the conversion funnel.
 For this I would filter out all information that is NOT related to: